typpos/fractorium/Data/BuildGuideQtCreator.md

 Install the [Visual Studio Qt Addon](http://www.qt.io/download/).

-Run Visual Studio and verify there is a menu item named Qt5.
-Click on it and click Qt Options.
+Run Visual Studio and verify there is a menu item named *Qt5*.
+Click on it and click *Qt Options*.

 Add a new Qt version to the list with the exact name of "Qt 5.5", and set its path to be one level higher than `$QTPATH`, which will be something like: